-10 SERIOUS BREACHES OF DISCIPLINE
+10 SERIOUS BREACHES OF DISCIPLINE- refer to office

 Physical assault or intimidation of students - this is the use of the body to threaten a student and make them fearful for their safety.

 Verbal and cyber abuse or harassment of students - verbal and cyber abuse or harassment of students, including offences such as stalking, sexual harassment, sexual innuendo and manipulation.